WEC-Sim/WEC-Sim/_sources/bemio.txt

 * Read BEM results from **WAMIT**, **NEMOH**, or **AQWA**.
 * Calculate the radiation and excitation impulse response functions (IRFs).
-* Calculate state space realization coefficients for the radiation IRF.
+* Calculate the state space realization for the radiation IRF.
 * Save the resulting data in Hierarchical Data Format 5 (HDF5).
 * Plot typical hydrodynamic data for user verification.